cazbacelar/phonebook-backend/README.md

-# phonebook-backend
+# Phonebook backend

-Backend part of the phonebook project for the Full Stack Open 2023 course
+Backend part of the phonebook app, written in Node.js and Express.